PIGWEB-EU/FAIR-guidelines/README.md

 ## Introduction

-Data sharing and data re-use are important objectives of Open Science.
+Data sharing and data reuse are important objectives of Open Science.
-Obviously, sharing data is only useful if others can work with that data and re-use it in a good and efficient way in their research.
-There are a few aspects then that are relevant with respect to data:
+Obviously, sharing data is only useful if others can work with that data and reuse it in a good and efficient way in their research.
+There are a number of aspects that are relevant to data:

 - To know that the data exists, others should be able to discover it.